brownhci/WebGazer/README.md

 - 100%: all the prediction points land on the calibration point
 - 0%: the prediction points are very scattered and in-accurately predict where the user is looking

+Out action bar also provides the ability to clear the prediction model with the use of the "recalibrate" button & create a new one.

 The user is also suggested to have their facial recognition within a "box" that is on top of the video feed.
 This turns green when the user is sitting in optimal position from the computer, and allows the facial recognition to do an optimal job.
 This also ensures that the user understands what the facial recognition drawn on their face means.